i-machine-think/incremental_encoding/README.md

     pip install -r requirements.txt

-Models are then trained using the [machine](https://github.com/i-machine-think/machine) library (refer to the libraries documentation for more information).
+Models are then trained using the [machine](https://github.com/i-machine-think/machine) library (refer to the library's documentation for more information).

 After finishing model training, you can use the following scripts inside the repo: